-The following is a list of information to include in your written request for a tax and fee clearance.
+The following is a list of information to include in your written request for a tax clearance.

-- The name, address, telephone number, and email address of the purchaser. - The name, address, telephone number, and email address of the seller. - The business address.
-List every location you are purchasing.
-If you are purchasing all locations of the business, simply note that in the request instead of listing every address. - A copy of the bill of sale or purchase agreement with the purchase price. - The name of the escrow company and escrow number, if applicable. - The date the business was purchased.
+- The name, address, and phone number of the purchaser. - The name, address, and phone number of the seller. - The business address. - A copy of the Bill of Sale or purchase agreement with the amount of purchase price. - The name of the escrow company and escrow number, if applicable. - The date the business was purchased.

-If you do not obtain a tax and fee clearance before you buy the business and the previous owner left amounts unpaid, you could be required to pay the unpaid amounts, including interest and penalties that are due (up to the purchase price for the business, which includes any assumption of debt).
-For more information, see Revenue and Taxation Code section 55191 or Regulation 1702, Successor's Liability.
+If you do not obtain a tax clearance before you buy the business and the previous owner left tax amounts unpaid, you could be required to pay taxes, interest, and penalties that are due (up to the purchase price for the business, which includes any assumption of debt).
+See Regulation 1702, Successor's Liability.

-After receiving your written request for a tax and fee clearance, we will determine whether the business you are buying owes any amounts.
-If any money is owed, the current owner will be notified and advised to pay the amount due, or we will advise you of an amount to withhold from the purchase price to cover the potential liability.
-This amount must be paid to us before we can issue a Certificate of Payment.
+After receiving your written request for a tax clearance, we will determine whether the business you are buying owes any sales and use taxes, interest, or penalties.
+If any money is owed, the current owner will be notified and advised to pay the amount due or you will be advised of an amount to withhold from the purchase price to cover the potential liability.
+This amount must be paid to us before we can issue a certificate of tax clearance.

 If the business you are buying has more than one location and you are buying all of the locations, you need only one clearance.
-However, if you are buying one or more locations-but not all of them-you should request a tax and fee clearance for each location.
+However, if you are buying one or more locations-but not all of them-you should request a tax clearance for each location.

-If you are buying a business through an escrow company, you should make sure that the company requests the tax and fee clearance on your behalf.
-It is important to remember that if there is an amount owed by the current owner and escrow closes without a Certificate of Payment, you may be held liable for unpaid amounts due, as noted above.
+If you are buying a business through an escrow company, you should make sure that the company requests the certificate of tax clearance on your behalf.
+It is important to remember that if taxes are owed by the current owner and escrow closes without a certificate of tax clearance, you may be held liable for unpaid taxes, as noted above.

-Am I required to set money aside to cover unpaid amounts owed by the previous owner?
+Am I required to set money aside to cover unpaid taxes owed by the previous owner?

 Yes.
-If we do not issue the Certificate of Payment described above, you are required to withhold enough of the purchase price of the business to cover any amount owed to us by the former owner until they produce:
+If we do not issue the certificate of tax clearance described above, you are required to withhold enough of the purchase price of the business to cover any amount owed to us by the former owner until he or she produces:

-- A receipt from us showing all amounts have been paid, or - A Certificate of Payment from us stating that no amount is due.
+- A receipt from us showing all liability has been paid, or - A certificate of tax clearance from us stating that no amount is due.

-If we have provided you with a Certificate of Payment for the business, you are no longer legally required to set aside funds to cover the unpaid amount.
+If we have provided you with a certificate of tax clearance for the business, you are no longer legally required to set aside funds to cover unpaid sales and use taxes.